Skip to main content

 2. Run the following command:

-This enables EWS for your tenant and adds ShareGate Migrate to your AppID allow list in a single step.
+This enables EWS for your tenant and adds ExchangeServicesClient/* to your EWS allow list.
+ShareGate Migrate uses this UserAgent to make EWS calls.

 3. To confirm the change was applied successfully, run:

-The output should show EWSEnabled as True and the ShareGate Migrate App ID listed under EWSAllowList.
+The output should show EWSEnabled as True, ExchangeServicesClient/* listed under EWSAllowList, and EwsApplicationAccessPolicy set to EnforceAllowList.

 4. Repeat these steps in your destination tenant if it is a different Microsoft 365 organization.